maoqis/McImage/README.md

               "icon_launcher.png"
     ]
     mctoolsDir "$rootDir"
-    isSupportAlphaWebp false  //Whether support convert the Image with Alpha chanel to Webp，default false, the images with alpha chanels will be compressed.if config true, its need api level >=18 or do some compatible measures multiThread true  //Whether open multi-thread processing，default true bigImageWhiteList = [] //do not detect big size or large pixels for the images who in the list }
+    isSupportAlphaWebp true  //Whether support convert the Image with Alpha chanel to Webp，default false, the images with alpha chanels will be compressed.if config true, its need api level >=18 or do some compatible measures multiThread true  //Whether open multi-thread processing，default true bigImageWhiteList = [] //do not detect big size or large pixels for the images who in the list }